ganguli-lab/grid-pattern-formation/README.md

 $ pip install --upgrade torch==1.10.0
 ```

-If you want to train your own models, make sure to change the default
+If you want to train your own models, make sure to properly set the default
 save directory in `main.py`!

 ## Result